 Deleted upon closing the browser

-We use several third party analytics tools to help us understand how site visitors use our web site.
-This allows us to improve the quality and content on kpmg.com for our visitors.
-The aggregated statistical data cover items such as total visits or page views, and referrers to our web sites.
+We use several third-party analytics tools to help us understand how site visitors use our website.
+This allows us to improve the quality and content of kpmg.com for our visitors.
+The aggregated statistical data cover items such as total visits or page views, and referrers to our websites.
 For further details on our use of Google Analytics, see below.

 Persistent, but will delete automatically after two years if you no longer visit kpmg.com

-The second cookie (2) is set if the visitor is invited to participate in the survey, and is used to ensure the visitor is not invited again to participate for a period of 90 days.
+The second cookie (2) is set if the visitor is invited to participate in the survey, and is used to ensure the visitor is not invited again to participate for 90 days.

 Persistent, but will be deleted automatically after two years if you no longer visit kpmg.com

 KPMG uses Google Analytics.
-More information about how Google Analytics is used by KPMG can be found here: http://www.google.com/analytics/learn/privacy.html
+More information about Google Analytics can be found here: https://marketingplatform.google.com/about/analytics/terms/us/.

-KPMG or its service providers may use web beacons to track the effectiveness of third party web sites that provide us with recruiting or marketing services or to gather aggregate visitor statistics and manage cookies.
+KPMG or its service providers will use web beacons to track the effectiveness of third-party websites that provide us with recruiting or marketing services or to gather aggregate visitor statistics and manage cookies.